DryHop2/qr-code-generator/README.md

 # qr-code-generator

-Quick script in Python to generate a QR code
+A quick Python script to generate a high-resolution QR code for printing.

+I originally wrote this to make a photo drop bucket for my wedding because:

+- I didn’t want to pay a photographer, and
-I did this for a photo bucket for my wedding because I'm too cheap to pay for either a photographer or a high-res QR code that I can print out.
+- I refused to pay for a QR code that wasn’t blurry at 8×10.

+## Features

+- CLI tool
+- Outputs a **3000x3000 PNG** at **300 DPI** — perfect for printing
+- Input your data (URL or text), get a QR image

+## Usage

+python generate_qr.py --data "https://example.com" --output "qr.png"